 “You haven’t got a cent,” Jackie recalled his mother saying, as reported by the Associated Press in 1938.
 “There never has been a cent belonging to you.
 It’s all mine and Arthur’s, and so far as we are concerned, you will never get a cent.”

 Jackie Coogan was by then struggling with the transition between child star and adult actor.
-He’d gotten engaged to Betty Grable in 1935; they were married two years later and divorced two years after that.
-But he was having trouble finding work.
+He’d gotten engaged to Betty Grable in 1935; they were married two years later and divorced just two years after that.
+He was having trouble finding work.

 By the time the case was settled and Coogan’s legal fees paid, he received just a paltry fraction of his previous earnings: $35,000.
 His personal misfortune did have beneficial consequences for future child stars, however.